 The following sections outline the major components used to estimate inland water heights in ATL13.
 For additional details, consult the referenced sections in the ATBD for ATL13.
 The algorithm implementation is described in Section 5.0.
-The most recent version of this ATBD is available from the NASA Goddard Space Flight Center's ICESat-2 Data Products web page.

-2.3.3 Inland Water Backscatter
+2.3.2.1 Inland Water Backscatter